Identitarian movement: Ethnopluralism

-The pairing of Muslim immigration and Islam with the concept of ethnopluralism is indeed one of the main bases of Identitarianism, and the idea of a future ethnic war between whites and immigrants is central for some Identitarian theorists, especially Guillaume Faye, who claimed in 2016 that "the ethnic civil war, like a snake's baby that breaks the shell of its egg, [was] only in its very modest beginnings".
+The pairing of Muslim immigration and Islam with the concept of ethnopluralism is indeed one of the main bases of Identitarianism, and the prediction of a future ethnic war between whites and immigrants is central for Identitarian theorists.
+In their worldview, "ethno-masochism" (the hatred of one's own ethnicity) and xenophilia (the love of foreigners) contribute to a perceived "Great Replacement" of white Europeans, leading an eventual risk of extinction.
+They claim that this alleged replacement can only be halted, and a potential civil war avoided, by ending pro-multicultural, pro-immigration, and pro-anti-racism policies.
+However, they doubt such steps will be taken because elites and the general public do not recognise the threat they warn about.
+In 2016 Guillaume Faye claimed that "the ethnic civil war, like a snake's baby that breaks the shell of its egg, [was] only in its very modest beginnings".
 He had earlier preached "total ethnic war" between "original" Europeans and Muslims in The Colonization of Europe in 2000, which earned him a criminal conviction for incitement to racial hatred.
-This emphasis on ethnicity, shared by Pierre Vial and his call to an "ethnic revolution" and a "war of liberation", is however opposed by other Identitarian thinkers and groups.
-Alain de Benoist disavowing Faye's "strongly racist" ideas regarding Muslims after the publication of his 2000 book.
+These calls to ethnic conflictual violence, also exemplified by Pierre Vial's incitement of a "war of liberation" against "ethnic colonisation", is however opposed by other Identitarian thinkers and groups.
+Alain de Benoist disavowed Faye's "strongly racist" ideas regarding Muslims after the publication of his 2000 book.

+Pan-European nationalism

+According to Identitarian thought, identity should be defended on three levels, local/regional, national, and civilisational, with the nation-state acting as an intermediate bridge between regional roots (in the sense of the German Heimat) and membership in European civilisation.
+Rejecting traditional far-right notions of Europe as merely a collection of nation-states, they imagine a "Europe of 100 Flags" as a mosaic of diverse regional communities united by the same civilisational heritage.
+They also reframe the concept "biodiversity" as the plurality of European cultures, arguing that in the face of the homogenising effects of global capitalism and unchecked immigration, protecting biodiversity means safeguarding the unique cultural identities of Europe's peoples through a commitment to localism.

-Identitarians generally dismiss the European Union as "corrupt" and "authoritarian", while at the same time defending a "European-level political body that can hold its own against superpowers like America and China."
-According to scholar Stéphane François, Identitarian geopolitics should be seen as a form of "ethnopolitics".
-In the Identitarian vision, the world would be structured into different "ethnospheres", each dominated by ethnically related peoples.
+Scholar Stéphane François argues that Identitarian geopolitics should be seen as a form of "ethnopolitics".
+In their vision, the world would be structured into different "ethnospheres", each dominated by ethnically related peoples.
 They promote ethnic solidarities between European peoples, and the establishment of a confederation of regional identities that would eventually replace the various nation states of Europe, which are seen as an inheritance from the "dubious philosophy of the French Revolution".
-Influenced by Renaud Camus' Great Replacement theory, Identitarians lament an alleged disappearance of the European peoples through a drop in a birth rate and uncontrolled immigration from the Muslim world.
+While Identitarians generally dismiss the European Union as "corrupt" and "authoritarian", they also advocate for a "European-level political body that can hold its own against superpowers like America and China."